Pennsylvania Liquor Control Board: History

-Mary Isenhour (D) was nominated by Gov. Tom Wolf on February 15, 2019, and confirmed by the state Senate on June 19, 2019.
-She is the first woman to serve on the PLCB.
-Before joining the Board, Isenhour was Secretary of Legislative Affairs and Chief of Staff to Tom Wolf.

 Programs to deter underage drinking

 The PLCB Bureau of Alcohol Education provides educational material to youth, legal consumers and beverage alcohol servers.
 This includes RAMP (Responsible Alcohol Management Program), which is directed at establishments selling alcoholic beverages.

-The PLCB policy of "zero tolerance" for sales to minors and intoxicated individuals has resulted in store employees challenging, or "carding," those who appear to be underage.
+PLCB policy of "zero tolerance" for sales to minors and intoxicated individuals has resulted in store employees challenging, or "carding," those who appear to be underage.
 Store employees can also require a customer to fill out a form attesting to his/her age before the sale is completed.
 This policy and effective implementation are considered to be an excellent deterrent to underage drinking in Pennsylvania.
-According to the PLCB Fiscal Year 2014–15 Annual Report, Fine Wine & Good Spirits store employees conducted more than 1.3 million ID checks during the 2014 calendar year.
+According to the PLCB Fiscal Year 2014–15 Annual Report, Fine Wine & Good Spirits store employees conducted more than 1.3 million ID checks in 2014.

 The Bureau of Alcohol Education annually awards approximately $1 million in grants to reduce underage and dangerous drinking to colleges and universities, community organizations, law enforcement departments, and high schools.
 Those same groups send representatives to an annual Alcohol Education conference for prevention professionals in Pennsylvania.
 Another annual event is the Alcohol Awareness Poster Contest for students in kindergarten through 12th grade.